dsc-courses/dsc10-2023-sp/syllabus.md

 late, that assignment may still be graded, but you will receive a 0 on it when we calculate grades at the end of the quarter.
-However, in the event that you use all six days and submit another assignment late, we will allocate your slip days first to the final project and midterm project, then to your homeworks (in chronological order), and then to your labs (in chronological order).
-This is done to prevent you from receiving a 0 on, say, the final project, if you've used up all of your slip days at the end of the quarter; in such an example, you'd instead receive a 0 on an earlier assignment that isn't weighted as much in your grade.
+However, in the event that you use all six days and submit another assignment late, we will allocate your slip days first to the Final Project and Midterm Project, then to your homeworks (in chronological order), and then to your labs (in chronological order).
+This is done to prevent you from receiving a 0 on, say, the Final Project, if you've used up all of your slip days at the end of the quarter; in such an example, you'd instead receive a 0 on an earlier assignment that isn't weighted as much in your grade.

+If you submit the Midterm Project or Final Project late and are working with a partner, both you and your partner will have to use slip days.
+For example, if you submit the Midterm Project two days late, both you and your partner will lose two slip days.

 ### Submission Errors